tuenti/secrets-manager/README.md

 ## Deployment
 *secrets-manager* has been designed to be deployed in Kubernetes as it reads its config file from Kubernetes Configmap.
 Future versions of *secrets-manager* may use Custom Resource Definitions instead.
-You will find a full deployment example in the `docs` folder.

 ## Credits & Contact